dshikashio/vixpy/README.md

- See example.py for usage.

-Notes
-- Developed against VIX API 1.15, Python 3.7.10

-TODO
-- Better discovery of dyn libs

 # Vixpy
-> Python bindings for VMWare VIX API
+> Python bindings for VMWare VIX API (version 1.15)

 Vixpy provides helper functions on top of Python bindings for the VMWare VIX API to facilitate automated virtual machine control.